fsafarkhani/bank-marketing-calibration/README.md

 ## 🔒 Ethics & Data Integrity

 - Dataset is public (UCI).
 No personal identifiers are included.
-- Analysis follows **GISMA’s ethics guidance** for reproducibility and data handling.
 - All preprocessing and modeling steps are fully transparent and reproducible in the notebook.

 ---